evanry99/HvZ/README.md

 ```

 In the same client, go to "Installation" and choose "Keycloak OICD JSON".
 Copy this and replace the keycloak.json files content with this code

-## Usage

-To add your own API.
-Substitute the ApiURL in the environment folder, with your own ApiURLs

 ## Contributing